keatura/my-ordinary-vault-md/TTRPG/Dragonsoul/Anastasiya.md

 #### Friends
 - Her lover, Valentyna (met 12.19.516).
 She is a titled drake of the Earth, Spirit, and Chaos elements who was raised in The Crawling Hunt in the Eye.
 She managed to defect on a mission down to earth, and ran away to the Democratic Alliance
 - August Kuznetsova, the lead guitarist (they/them)
-	- Ana's stoner buddy, the reason she smokes
+	- Ana's stoner buddy, and the reason she smokes
 	- band's composer
 	- description:
 		- ~~ 5'7"